jordanbell2357/jordanbell2357.github.io/_examples/euler-algebra-IX.md

 Section IV, Chapter IX, "Of the *Nature* of *Equations* of the *Second Degree*."
 [PDF](/assets/euler/chapIX.pdf)

-689. What we have already said sufficiently shews, that equations of the second degree admit of two solutions; and this property ought to be examined in every point of view, because the nature of equations of a higher degree will be very much illustrated by such an examination.
+689. What we have already said sufficiently shows, that equations of the second degree admit of two solutions; and this property ought to be examined in every point of view, because the nature of equations of a higher degree will be very much illustrated by such an examination.
 We shall therefore retrace, with more attention,